kuma35/thinking-forth-translate/chapter3.rst

 This means not only sending different signals to the printer, but changing the number of characters allowed per line.

-I keep a variable, called WALL, for the formatter.
-WALL indicates the right margin: the point beyond which no more text can be set.
-Changing to a different type width means changing the value of WALL proportionately.
+I keep a variable, called ``WALL``, for the formatter. ``WALL`` indicates the right margin: the point beyond which no more text can be set.
+Changing to a different type width means changing the value of ``WALL`` proportionately.
 (Actually, this turns out to be a mistake in itself.
 I should be using a finer unit of measurement, the number of which remains constant for the line.
 Changing type widths would mean changing the number of units per character.
 But getting back to the mistake at hand…)

-Alas, I was also using WALL inside the output component to determine how many characters to display.
+Alas, I was also using ``WALL`` inside the output component to determine how many characters to display.
 My reasoning was that this value would change depending on what type-width I was using.

-I was right—99% of the time.
+I was right—99\% of the time.
 But one day I discovered that, under a certain condition, a line of condensed text was being somehow cut short.
 The final couple of words were just missing.
-The reason turned out to be that WALL was getting changed before the output component had a chance to use it.
+The reason turned out to be that ``WALL`` was getting changed before the output component had a chance to use it.

-Originally I had seen nothing wrong with letting the output component blithely use the formatter’s WALL as well.
+Originally I had seen nothing wrong with letting the output component blithely use the formatter’s ``WALL`` as well.
 Now I realized that the formatter had to leave a separate variable for the output component, to indicate how many valid characters were in the buffers.
-This would leave any subsequent font commands free to change WALL.
+This would leave any subsequent font commands free to change ``WALL``.

 It was important that the two buffers, the attribute commands, and the new variable were the *only* elements that could be shared between the